Purpose

 • Cleaning in place (CIP) > is the circulation of cleaning solution in pipelines.
 If the circulation speed is too high, dirt can be forced into valves, rings and valves.
 Spraying installations are used for tanks;

-• Dry cleaning > this is used where a humid is detrimental to the (bakeries, dry soup preparation, chocolate industry).
+• Dry cleaning > this is used where a humid environment is detrimental to the (bakeries, dry soup preparation, chocolate industry).

 Chemical cleaning